Sullivan Square station: Elevated station

 The first rapid transit station at Sullivan Square opened on June 10, 1901 as part of the Charlestown Elevated rapid transit line, a predecessor to the modern Orange Line.
 The original elevated station was considered a crown jewel of the "El", along with a similar station complex at Dudley Square in Roxbury.
 The steel-and-brick structure was designed by Alexander Wadsworth Longfellow Jr. along with the other original elevated stations.
 It was a polygonal shape about 175 ft square, with a glass trainshed spanning an open interior.
 Sullivan Square and its station are named for James Sullivan, an early 19th-century Governor of Massachusetts and first president of the Middlesex Canal Company.

 The station was designed as a major transfer point, with many streetcar lines that had formerly gone downtown truncated to Sullivan.
 Surface streetcars ran up a ramp to ten stub-end tracks at the level of the elevated stations, allowing cross-platform transfers with elevated trains; lines not terminating at Sullivan used a surface-level loop.
 Lexington and Boston Street Railway cars from as far away as Lowell ran to Sullivan Square until May 4, 1912, when they were redirected to Harvard station.
+The 1912-built upper-level streetcar loop was demolished and rebuilt beginning on October 13, 1946, to handle new trackless trolleys.
+Streetcar lines continued to serve the station until the Fellsway Line was converted to bus in December 1955.

+The MTA began charging for parking at its stations, including Sullivan Square, on November 2, 1953.
+Over time, deferred maintenance on the Charlestown Elevated and Sullivan Square station took its toll.
+A large fire also caused significant damage to the station's upper level on November 1, 1967, and the rail bending shop nearby was destroyed by a fire on January 4, 1975.
+The Charlestown Elevated closed on April 4, 1975.

+By June 1975, some local officials and preservationists sought to preserve and renovate the old elevated station for commercial or recreational use.
+The MBTA issued a $387,000 contract for demolition of the Charlestown Elevated on June 11, 1975, but the $76,000 demolition of Sullivan Square was placed on hold for 45 days for city and state agencies to propose reuse.
+This deadline was later delayed to November.
+The station was ultimately demolished beginning in March 1976.